 ‘I saw the man that Mary loves.

 In (28a), the resumptive pronoun is obligatory, since it is an accusative object whereas the HN is nominative.
-However, when the same accusative object is inside an RC which modifies an accusative object HN, resumption is optional.
-Thus, the question arises of how the choice between the resumption and gap strategies is made before the external HN is merged and before case matching between the two takes place.
+However, when the same accusative object is inside a RC which modifies an accusative object HN, resumption is optional.
+This brings up the question of how the choice between the resumption and gap strategies is made before the external HN is merged and before case matching between the two takes place, the answer to which is outside the scope of the present paper.

-Case transmission in step 3 could be implemented by the Case stacking mechanism (Vogel 2001), which will be explained in more detail in the next sections.
-Also, this operation seems to be possible due to the syncretism of the accusative and nominative forms of the non-virile pronoun, which matches in case marking with the accusative form of the higher numeral in the HN, and therefore it necessarily applies only in this context.
+Case transmission in step 3 seems to be possible due to the syncretism of the accusative and nominative forms of the non-virile pronoun, which matches in case marking with the accusative form of the higher numeral in the HN, and therefore Case transmission necessarily applies only in this context.
+Case transmission could be implemented by the Case stacking mechanism (Vogel 2001), which will be explained in more detail in the next sections.
 4) Finally, after Accusative Case is stacked onto the relative operator/pronoun, the verbal predicate inside the RC is realised in the default form.
 This would indicate that the Case checking established in step 1 should be suppressed until step 3; that is, probing for Case in a RC should be delayed.
 Then, if Case attraction takes place, default agreement is observed due to the accusative-marked subject relative operator.
 If it does not take place, the nominative-marked subject relative operator induces full agreement on the verb.
-This solution faces some problems which are discussed in §2.5.3.
+This solution faces some problems which are discussed in §2.5.4.

 2.5.3.
 Case attraction in object relative clauses

-However, with the object RCs examined in this paper, the same process of case transmission does not occur, not even in the case of accusative objects in which the GoQ displays the heterogeneous pattern with an accusative quantifier and a genitive noun complement, as in (29).
-Therefore, case matching is not enough to enable case transmission between the HN and the relative operator.
+The same process of case transmission does not occur with the object RCs examined in this paper, not even in the case of accusative objects in which the GoQ displays the heterogeneous pattern with an accusative quantifier and a genitive noun complement, as in (29).
+Therefore, case matching between the head noun and the relative pronoun is not enough to enable Case transmission between the HN and the relative operator.

 (29) Poznałem siedem kobiet które